 The process of external beam therapy involves three parts:

 - Treatment Delivery

 The goal of simulation is to determine the treatment position that will be used daily, to make devices that will help the patient maintain that position, and to obtain the necessary images for treatment planning.
-The radiation therapist places the patient in the treatment position on a special x-ray machine or CT scanner.
-Masks, pads or other devices may be used to help the patient to hold still and in a specific position during the simulation.
+The radiation therapist places the patient in the treatment position on a CT scanner.
+Masks, pads or other immobilization devices are typically used to help the patient to hold still and in a specific position during the simulation.
 These devices will be used for the treatment to achieve the same position daily, so it is important that the patient can maintain that position.
 Images of the treatment area are taken in the treatment position.
 The radiation therapist places small marks on the patients to help guide the daily treatments.
 These marks may be tattoos or colored ink.
 The tattoos will be permanent, but the colored ink will eventually fade.
 Marker seeds may be placed in the target tumor or organ at simulation or during a separate surgical procedure.
 These seeds or markings are intended to help the radiation therapist position the patient during each treatment session.

 After the simulation and planning have been completed, the treatment can begin.

 Before each treatment session, the patient may be asked to change into a gown.
 The radiation therapist brings the patient into the treatment room and places him/her on the treatment couch of the linear accelerator in exactly the same position that was used for simulation using the same immobilization devices.
 The therapist carefully positions the patient using the alignment lasers and the marks that had been placed on the patient during simulation.
 Some form of imaging is often used prior to the treatment delivery to verify the accuracy of the patient setup.
 Some of the types of imaging that can be used include x-rays, ultrasound and cone beam CT.
 The therapist goes outside the room and turns on the linear accelerator from outside.
 Beams from one or more directions may be used and the beam may be on for as long as several minutes for each field.